 - 4 Stop close to the stack and further lift the load high enough to clear the top of the stack.
 Slowly move the load into position.
-Use care not to damage or move adjacent loads. - (5) When the load is aligned with the stack beneath it, tilt the mast to the vertical position and carefully lower the load onto the top of the stack.
+Use care not to damage or move adjacent loads. - S When the load is aligned with the stack beneath it, tilt the mast to the vertical position and carefully lower the load onto the top of the stack.

-6 Lower the forks slightly to clear the load pallet.
+(6) Lower the forks slightly to clear the load pallet.
 Tilt the forks forward slightly, if necessary.

-7 Check your travel path, then carefully back away until the forks are clear of the stack.
-Stop and lower the forks to the travel position [150~200 mm (6~8 in) above the ground], then tilt back for travel.
+1 Check your travel path, then carefully back away until the forks are clear of the stack.
+Stop and lower the forks to the travel position (150-200 mm) above the ground], then tilt back for travel

-(2) To move a load from a stack
+2) To move a load from a stack

 Approach the stack carefully, truck lined up squarely with the load.
 With mast vertical, raise the forks to the correct height for freely engaging the load pallet.
 Adjust fork angle as necessary to fit squarely under the load.
-Move (inch) forward until the forks are under the load.

-Be sure that the forks do not extend beyond the load, causing damage or tipping of other adjacent loads or materials behind the load being moved.
+Be sure that the forks do not extend beyond the load, causing damage or tipping of other e sure that the forks do not extend beyond the load adjacent loads or materials behind the load being moved.
 If the forks are longer than the load, move the tips partially under the load without extending beyond the load.

-Raise the load to clear the under surface.
+Raise the load to clear the ground.
 Back out several inches, then set the load down and move forward until the front face of the forks contacts the load.
 Be careful that the fork tips now clear the adjacent load or material behind the load being moved.

 Raise the load from the stack by tilting the mast back just enough to lift the load from the surface.

-Or, with the mast still vertical, raise the forks until they begin to lift the load. at this point, apply the minimum back tilt that will stabilize the load.
+Or, with the mast still vertical, raise the forks until they begin to lift the load.
+At this point, apply the minimum back tilt that will stabilize the load.

-Check your travel path, slowly back up until clear of the stack, stop, and then lower the load to the travel position [150~200 mm (6~8 in) off the ground].
-Tilt full back to travel (except for certain loads that may have to be transported as level as possible).
+Check your travel path, slowly back up until clear of the stack, stop, and then lower the load to the travel position (150-200 mm off the ground).
+Tilt full back to travel (Except for certain loads that may have to be transported as level as possible).
 Be sure the load is back flush against the carriage or front face of the forks.

-Certain loads must be transported as level as possible.
+\ Certain loads must be transported as level as possible.

-10. SHUT DOWN PROCEDURE
+9. SHUT DOWN PROCEDURE

-Always leave your lift truck in a safe condition.
+\ Always leave your lift truck in a safe condition.

+1. WHEN YOU LEAVE YOUR TRUCK, OR PARK IT, FOLLOW THESE SAFETY RULES

+- 1) Park in a safe area away from normal traffic. - 2) Never park on a grade. - 3) Never park in areas that block emergency routes or equipment, access to fire aisles, or stairways and fire equipment.

+2. BEFORE LEAVING THE OPERATOR'S EFORE LEAVING THE OPERATOR'S POSITION

+- 1) Fully stop the lift truck. - 2) Return the forward and reverse levers to the neutral position. - 3) Apply the parking brake. - 4) Lower the lifting mechanism-carriage and forks or attachment fully to the ground.

+3. IN ADDITION, WHEN LEAVING THE N ADDITION, WHEN LEAVING THE TRUCK UNATTENDED

-- 1) When you leave your truck, or park it, follow these safety rules - (1) Park in a safe area away from normal traffic. - (2) Never park on a grade. - (3) Never park in areas that block emergency routes or equipment, access to fire aisles, or stairways and fire equipment. - 2) Before leaving the operator's position - (1) Bring the truck to a complete stop. - (2) Put the directional control lever in the NEUTRAL position. - (3) Apply the parking brake. - (4) Lower the lifting mechanism-carriage and forks or attachment fully to the ground. - 3) In addition, when leaving the truck unattended - (1) Tilt the mast forward until the forks are level and flat on the ground. - (2) Turn the starting switch to the OFF position and remove the key. - (3) Block the wheels, if the truck must be left on an incline or you have any doubt about the truck moving from a safe position.
+- 1) Tilt the mast forward until the forks are level and flat on the ground.
+Let the engine run at idle speed. - 2) Turn the start switch to the OFF position and remove the key. - 3) Block the wheels, if the truck must be left on an incline or you have any doubt about the truck moving from a safe position.

-25BC9UOM25